MT

 ArcelorMittal S.A.
 Basic Materials - Steel Investor Relations →

-Over the past 1445 weeks of data, MT has crossed below its 200-week moving average 13 times.
+Over the past 1453 weeks of data, MT has crossed below its 200-week moving average 13 times.
 On average, these episodes lasted 66 weeks.
-The average one-year return after crossing below was -4.1%, suggesting these dips have not historically been reliable buying opportunities for this stock.
+Historically, investors who bought MT at the start of these episodes saw an average one-year return of +5.3%.

 The company has been aggressively buying back shares, reducing its share count by 5.5% over the past three years.